Jorge Rafael Videla: Public relations

 On 30 April 1977, Azucena Villaflor, along with 13 other women, started demonstrations on the Plaza de Mayo, in front of the Casa Rosada presidential palace, demanding to be told the whereabouts of their disappeared children.
 They became known as the Mothers of the Plaza de Mayo (Madres de Plaza de Mayo).

 During a human rights investigation in September 1979, the Inter-American Commission on Human Rights denounced Videla's government, citing many disappearances and instances of abuse.
 In response, the junta hired the Burson-Marsteller ad agency to formulate a pithy comeback: Los argentinos somos derechos y humanos (Literally, "We the Argentines are righteous and humane").
 The slogan was printed on 250,000 bumper stickers and distributed to motorists throughout Buenos Aires to create the appearance of a spontaneous support of pro-junta sentiment, at a cost of approximately $16,117.

 Videla used the 1978 FIFA World Cup for political purposes.
 He cited the enthusiasm of the Argentine fans for their victorious football team as evidence of his personal and the junta's popularity.

 In 1980, Adolfo Pérez Esquivel, leader of the Peace and Justice Service, was awarded the Nobel Peace Prize for reporting many of Argentina's human rights violations to the world at large.

+Personal interference in the 1978 FIFA World Cup

+During the Argentina v Peru match, Argentina the host of the Cup would need to defeat Peru to advance ahead in Group B. The match ended in a 6–0 Argentine victory.
+Before the game started Videla and Henry Kissinger went into the Peruvian's locker room and read a message about Argentine-Peruvian brotherhood by the Peruvian dictator Francisco Morales Bermúdez declared by José Velásquez and Germán Leguía.
+While no evidence of bribes, in the book How They Stole the Game, British investigative historian David Yallop detailed allegations that Argentine dictator General Jorge Rafael Videla directed Rear Admiral Carlos Alberto Lacoste to arrange a fixed result for the June 1978 World Cup match between Argentina and Peru.
+Lacoste was the head of the 1978 World Cup organizing committee (EAM'78).
+Former prisoner of the regime, Norberto Liwski said "I think the 1978 World Cup is one of the deep wounds of Argentine society."